cloudacy/flutter_native_barcode_scanner/README.md

 # flutter_qr_scan

-A lightweight Flutter QR-code scan plugin for android and iOS.
+A lightweight Flutter QR-code scan plugin for Android and iOS.

 ⚠️ This package is still in beta stage! ⚠️